nlsynth/iroha/docs/glossary.md

     (TAP y_out () (shared-reg 3 4 6))
   )
 )
+tag based connection:

-ext-output can be mapped to shared-reg ext-input can be mapped to shared-reg-reader
+ ext-output will be mapped to shared-reg ext-input will be mapped to shared-reg-reader resource based connection: ext-output will be mapped to shared-reg-writer and writes to shared-reg ext-input will be mapped to shared-reg-reader and reads from shared-reg

 MEMO(yt76): May also support shared-reg-writer and channel.